 "Avoid using benzoyl peroxide together with retinoids like retinol and tretinoin or abrasive cleansers or scrubs—this can cause severe skin reactions," says Kauvar.
 "Avoid using retinoids when using salicylic acid—there is a risk of getting a severe skin allergy."

 Kauvar also cautions against using salicylic acid if you are allergic to aspirin or anti-inflammatory drugs that reduce pain.
-She says do not use at all on open sores or on skin with eczema.
+She says do not use at all on open sores or on the skin with eczema.
 With benzoyl peroxide, she says to always use sunscreen.

 If you are using Aczone, a topical medication for acne, Nagler says to avoid benzoyl peroxide, as it can turn your skin orange.
 "If people are using both, it's best to use one in the morning and one at night."